Heenweg

-Heenweg is a town in the Dutch province of South Holland.
+Heenweg is a village in the Dutch province of South Holland.
 It is a part of the municipality of Westland, and lies about 7 km northwest of Maassluis.

-In 2001, the town of Heenweg had 601 inhabitants.
-The built-up area of the town was 0.076 km², and contained 228 residences.
+In 2001, the village of Heenweg had 601 inhabitants.
+The built-up area of the village was 0.076 km², and contained 228 residences.

 The statistical area "Heenweg", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 690.